 Doctors will be able to diagnose this condition by examination.
 As part of the exam, they will review the patient's medical history.
 They may order blood and skin patch tests to rule out other conditions.

 With the emergence of new treatments for atopic dermatitis in the skin health industry in recent years, dermatologists have more options than ever for providing relief to their patients.

-Antihistamine pills, moisturizer, prednisone or corticosteroid may be used to treat this skin condition.
+Antihistamine pills, moisturizer, low-potency topical hydrocortisone products, prednisone or corticosteroid may be used to treat this skin condition.
 Oatmeal baths provide relief from discomfort.